YOUNKAP/YOUNKAP/README.md

 I am a Geospatial Data Scientist passionate about research in the landscape of Climate Change  and Remote Sensing.
 I hold a Master of Engineering Degree in Computer Science and an Advanced Degree in Meteorological Communication, Instrumentation and Information Systems from India Meteorological Department (IMD) & World Meteorological Organization (WMO).
 During the recents years, I have consistently delivered compelling solutions for international environmental projects with Partners in Japan, Australia, Madagascar, Cameroon and Tanzania.
 I possess a proven track record of leveraging Open Source GIS Technology, Machine Learning, Earth Observations and Climate Data  to tackle complex challenges, particularly in agriculture , deforestation, aviation.
 For example, I recently worked as Product Manager in the international project “ Tackling Deforestation in Tanzania using Computer Vision and AI”.
 In collaboration with partners from Foreign Commonwealth, and Development Office and the National Carbon Monitoring Center, Govt of Tanzania , I lead a team of 15 AI engineers from 11 countries to build a web-based Geospatial application for analyzing deforestation trends in Rufiji Delta Region, Tanzania.

+## CONSULTING
+In addition, I am currently exploring precision GPS/GNSS with RTKLIB  Open Source Software and Low-Cost GNSS receivers.
+If you are looking for help with a project involving the integration of  High-Precision GNSS Positioning in your GIS workflows, I am available on a consulting basis.
+My rates are reasonable as my primary goal is to find interesting projects to work on and continue to improve my understanding of precision GPS/GNSS and GIS.
+I can help with data collection, data analysis, configuration optimization, Open-Source migration,  tool development, training, or any other challenge related to building highly accurate and actionable geospatial solutions.

 ## TECHNICAL EXPERTISE
 - GNSS : Pocket SDR, RTK-LIB, CLASLIB, MADOCALIB, Modified RTKLIB
 - Programming : Python (Expert) , R (Advanced), JavaScript (Intermediate).